 What is an obvious invention (Section 103 rejection)?

+A Section 103 rejection based on obviousness is one of the most common rejections in utility patent applications.
 There are two main ways an examiner might reject a patent application over prior art.
-One is anticipation, and the other is obviousness.
-When claims are rejected as being obvious, it means that the examiner did not find all elements in a single prior art reference.
-Instead, the examiner may use a combination of prior art references to reject a claim as covering an obvious invention.
+One is anticipation.
+The other is obviousness.
+When a claim is rejected as being obvious, it typically means that the examiner has combined multiple prior art references to arrive at the invention recited in the claim.

 Certain requirements must be met by a patent examiner in order to find a claimed invention obvious, such as: